 When you move from NYC to Vermont, it’s not unusual for a $1,500 monthly payment to get you 10 acres, some outbuildings, and a reasonably large home to enjoy.

 You can also take advantage of the tax incentives that come with choosing to leave New York to buy a home in Vermont.

 Since Vermont is rural, you’ll have some unique expenses to manage.
-If you want to heat in the winter, you’ll need to fill your propane tank.
-Some plumbing and electrical issues might develop that require your attention.
+For example, if you want to heat in the winter, you’ll need to fill your propane tank.
+In addition, some plumbing and electrical issues might develop that require your attention.

 The good news is that the money you put into your home in Vermont becomes equity that you can cash out later.